DarKFeneR996/DCSWaypointEditor/documentation/CF_Integration.md

 To build the set of DCSWE WP waypoints for a callsign, DCSWE selects all CF waypoints that,

-1. Have a waypoint type that is not DMPI
+1. Have a waypoint type that is not DMPI.
-2. Have a waypoint name that contains the callsign’s flight (an empty callsign matches waypoints with any name)
+2. Have a waypoint name that contains the callsign’s flight (an empty callsign matches waypoints with any name).

 For example, the steer point waypoint with the name “Enfield1 PUSH” would be included in any import for a ship with a callsign in the Enfield1 flight or in any import where the